micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 - Integration of real-time and non real-time functionalities on one platform
 - Specific support for RTOS and microcontrollers

+In ROS 1 a network thread is responsible for receiving all messages and putting them into a FIFO queue (in roscpp).
+That is, all callbacks were called in a FIFO manner, without any execution management.
+With the introduction of DDS (data distribution service) in ROS 2, the messages are buffered in DDS.
+In ROS 2, an Executor concept was introduced to support execution management, like priorization.
+At the rcl-layer, a _wait-set_ is configured with the messages to be received and in a second step, the messages are taken from the DDS-queue.
+The standard implementation of the ROS 2 Executor for the C++ API (rclcpp) has, however, certain unusual features, like precedence of timers over all other DDS messages, non-preemptive round-robin scheduling for subscriptions, clients and services and considering only one instance of message type (even if multiple are available).
+These features have the consequence, that in certain situations the standard rclcpp Executor is not deterministic and it makes proving real-time guarantees hard.
+We have not looked at the Executor implementation for Python (rclpy) because we have micro-controllers as the platform in mind, on which typically C or C++ appliations will run.

-The challenges to achieve these goals are:
+The challenges to achieve the afore-mentioned goals for ROS 2 are:
-- to develop an adequate and well-defined scheduling mechanisms for the ROS framework and the operating system (RTOS)
+- to develop an adequate and well-defined scheduling mechanisms for the ROS 2 framework and the real-time operating system (RTOS)
 - to define an easy-to-use interface for ROS-developers
 - to model requirements (like latencies, determinism in subsystems)
 - mapping of ROS framework and OS scheduler (semi-automated and optimized mapping is desired as well as generic, well-understood framework mechanisms)